akmrw/pokepicker/README.md

-# Pokémon TCGdex
+# Poképicker

-## An iOS app designed to organize your Pokémon TCG cards which reminds you of the Pokédex.
+## An iOS app designed to organize your Pokémon TCG cards.

 ### Features from top of app to bottom